Open Access Policy

 Reviewers should not consider manuscripts in which they have conflicts of interest resulting from competitive, collaborative, or other relationships or connections with any of the authors, companies, or institutions connected to the papers.

-"Bulletin of Restorative Medicine" use native russian-language plagiarism detection software Antiplagiat to screen the submissions.
+"Bulletin of Rehabilitation Medicine" use native russian-language plagiarism detection software Antiplagiat to screen the submissions.
 If plagiarism is identified, the COPE. guidelines on plagiarism will be followed.

 Preprint and postprint Policy

-Prior to acceptance and publication in "Bulletin of Restorative Medicine", authors may make their submissions available as preprints on personal or public websites.
+Prior to acceptance and publication in "Bulletin of Rehabilitation Medicine", authors may make their submissions available as preprints on personal or public websites.

 Preprint is a draft of an academic article or other publication before it has been submitted for peer-review or other quality assurance procedure as part of the publication process.
 Preprints cover initial and successive drafts of articles, working papers or draft conference papers.